operator-playground-io/Jenkins-operator-tile/tutorials/jenkins-instance-creation-tutorial.md

 ---
 title: Jenkins Instance Creation tutorial
-description: This tutorial explains how to deploy jenkins instance
+description: This tutorial explains how to deploy Jenkins instance
 ---

 ### Deploy Jenkins

-Once Jenkins Operator is up and running let’s use below example :
+After the Jenkins operator is up and running, consider the following example :

 **Step 1:** Create `jenkins-instance` file: